nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 ### Updates to the Nesta website: adding new pages in `given_urls` mode

-If it is necessary to ingest only a relatively small number of pages which have been added to the Nesta website since October 2024, then the following steps can be taken:
+If it is necessary to ingest only a relatively small number of pages which have been added to the Nesta website since October 2024, then the following step can be taken:

 1. If the urls of the webpages are known, then they can be added by setting `mode` to `'given_urls'` and setting the `given_urls` variable to the list of urls.

-2. Note that if `mode == "given_urls"` the code as it stands will not automatically include the full range of metadata contained in the data layer on Nesta webpages, but only the title and publication date.
-The full range of metadata is currently only added in `web_dump` mode.
-If future users wish to include the full range of metadata (projects, missions, etc.) in `given_urls` mode, they will need to add code to do this.
-See the `scrape` and `html_to_text` functions in `scraping/scrape.py`.
+Note that if `mode == "given_urls"` scraping of Nesta webpages hould automatically yield the full range of metadata contained in the data layer on each page (although some of the fields are often left blank).

 ### Updates to the Nesta website: `web_dump` mode